difference between himalayan and peninsular river

 Another key difference between Himalayan and peninsular rivers is their water flow.
 Himalayan rivers are fed by snowmelt and rainwater, which makes them perennial, meaning they flow throughout the year.
 They are also characterized by their high volume and velocity, making them ideal for hydropower generation and irrigation.

-See also difference between urban and rural area
+See also difference between module and package in python

 Peninsular rivers, on the other hand, are mostly rain-fed and are usually seasonal, meaning their flow depends on the monsoon season.
 These rivers experience floods during the rainy season but may dry up during the dry season, which can impact agricultural activities in the region.